 Northern Berkshire Community Coalition

-UNITY is a youth development program of the Northern Berkshire Community Coalition.
+UNiTY is a positive youth development program of the Northern Berkshire Community Coalition.

-OUR MISSION is to bring together diverse groups of adolescents in spaces and initiatives that allow them to express themselves while learning to become leaders in their community and their own lives.
+OUR MISSION is to bring together diverse groups of youth together through initiatives that allow them to express themselves while empowering them to make their own, healthy decisions, become engaged in their communities, and become leaders their own lives.

 FOR MORE INFORMATION, please contact Tim Shiebler at 413-663-7588.